ruben4ick/ICPArtGallery/README.md

 # Deploys your canisters to the replica and generates your candid interface
 yarn dfx:deploy

+#Generates code from your canister's interface
+yarn dfx:generate

 # Starts the frontend
 yarn start